How do I afford all this? Ask a resident… >

 • The policy’s benefits will usually only kick in if the parent needs a certain level of care.
 As a result, family members need to weigh long-term care insurance’s costs and benefits before deciding.

-Older Adults Have Options To Pay For Senior Care
+Older Adults Have Options to Pay for Senior Care

 Contact a Civitas senior living expert to learn personalized ways for you to pay for senior living and care.